philjestin/martabot/README.md

 ## How it works

 1. Fetches all top-level messages from a configured Slack channel
-2. Skips any message already marked with the "seen" emoji (`:eyes:`)
+2. Skips bot messages, threads with the "seen" emoji (`:eyes:`), and threads with the "ignore" emoji (`:no_entry_sign:`)
-3. For unseen threads, fetches all replies
+3. For unseen threads, fetches all replies and resolves Slack user IDs to display names
 4. Sends the formatted thread to Claude — it decides if a ticket is warranted and generates title, description, and priority
+5. If yes: downloads any screenshots/images from the thread and uploads them to Linear
-5. If yes: creates a Linear ticket via GraphQL API
+6. Creates a Linear ticket via GraphQL API with the description, Slack thread link, and uploaded images
-6. Adds the "seen" emoji reaction to the Slack message
+7. Adds the "seen" emoji reaction to the Slack message
-7. Optionally replies in the thread with a link to the created ticket
+8. Optionally replies in the thread with a link to the created ticket

 ## Prerequisites